mitchellkrogza/nginx-ultimate-bad-bot-blocker/MANUAL-CONFIGURATION.md

 Copy the custom User-Agents blacklist file into your /etc/nginx/bots.d folder

-`cd /etc/nginx/bots.d`

 - copy the blacklist-user-agents.conf file from the repository

-`sudo wget https://raw.githubusercontent.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker/master/bots.d/blacklist-user-agents.conf -O blacklist-user-agents.conf`
+`sudo wget https://raw.githubusercontent.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker/master/bots.d/blacklist-user-agents.conf -O /etc/nginx/bots.d/blacklist-user-agents.conf`

 Use nano, vim or any other text editor to edit (if needed) blacklist-user-agents.conf to include your own custom list of bad agents that are not included in the blocker like "omgilibot" which some people choose to block.